"The U.S. Food and Drug Administration (FDA) continues its investigation of acute hepatitis illnesses linked to products labeled OxyElite Pro.

 A clinical trial evaluated treatment with PEGASYS and COPEGUS in 50 CHC subjects with moderate (creatinine clearance 30 – 50 mL/min) or severe (creatinine clearance less than 30 mL/min) renal impairment or end stage renal disease (ESRD) requiring chronic hemodialysis (HD).
 In 18 subjects with ESRD receiving chronic HD, PEGASYS was administered at a dose of 135 mcg once weekly.
 Dose reductions and temporary interruptions of PEGASYS (due to PEGASYS-related adverse reactions, mainly anemia) were observed in up to 22% ESRD/HD subjects during treatment; and 17% of these subjects discontinued PEGASYS due to PEGASYS-related adverse reactions.
 Only one-third of ESRD/HD subjects received PEGASYS for 48 weeks.
 Subjects with severe (n=14) or moderate (n=17) renal impairment received PEGASYS 180 mcg once weekly.
 PEGASYS discontinuation rates were 36% and 0% in subjects with severe and moderate renal impairment, respectively, compared to 0% discontinuation rate in subjects with normal renal function.

-Based on the pharmacokinetic and safety results from this trial, patients with creatinine clearance less than 30 mL/min should receive a reduced dose of PEGASYS, and patients with creatinine clearance less than or equal to 50 mL/min should receive a reduced dose of COPEGUS.
+Based on the pharmacokinetic and safety results from this trial, patients with creatinine clearance less than 30 mL/min should receive a reduced dose of PEGASYS.
 In addition, patients with any degree of renal impairment should be carefully monitored for laboratory abnormalities (especially decreased hemoglobin) and adverse reactions, and should undergo careful monitoring of creatinine clearance.
-Patients with clinically significant laboratory abnormalities or adverse reactions which are persistently severe or worsening should have therapy withdrawn [see DOSAGE AND ADMINISTRATION, CLINICAL PHARMACOLOGY and COPEGUS prescribing information].
+Patients with clinically significant laboratory abnormalities or adverse reactions which are persistently severe or worsening should have therapy withdrawn [see DOSAGE AND ADMINISTRATION, CLINICAL PHARMACOLOGY].
+Refer to the prescribing information for specific HCV antiviral drugs used in combination with PEGASYS for information on use in patients with renal impairment.

 Organ Transplant Recipients

-The safety and efficacy of PEGASYS and COPEGUS treatment have not been established in patients with liver and other transplantations.
-As with other alpha interferons, liver and renal graft rejections have been reported on PEGASYS, alone or in combination with COPEGUS [see ADVERSE REACTIONS].
+The safety and efficacy of PEGASYS treatment have not been established in patients with liver and other transplantations.
+As with other alpha interferons, liver and renal graft rejections have been reported on PEGASYS.

 Chronic Hepatitis B

-The safety and efficacy of PEGASYS alone or in combination with COPEGUS have not been established in:
+The safety and efficacy of PEGASYS have not been established in:

 - Hepatitis B patients coinfected with HCV or HIV